 II.
 Progress Report

-1. National Co-Host.
+1. National co-host.
 The Mexican National Forestry Commission (CONAFOR) has agreed to be the National Co-Host for FD4.
 We are now negotiating the elements of their sponsorship, such as covering the costs of translation and/or evening cocktail.

 2. Venue.
-We have successfully booked the Convention Center for Dec 5, which includes access on December 4 for those sponsoring booths.
-We are finalizing the budget to include short eats/snacks for 1200 participants (a higher number of participants can be negotiated later).
+We have successfully booked the Convention Center for December 5, which includes access on December 4 for those sponsoring booths.
+We are finalizing the budget to include snacks for 1200 participants (a higher number of participants can be negotiated later).

-3. Local event Manager.
+3. Local event manager.
 After a bidding process, and testing of services, we have contracted an agency for assistance in managing the event on the ground in Cancun.
 They are paid by the supplier of services as is customary in Cancun.
-And they are available to all CPF members for assistance in securing hotel rooms for the COP or for contracting rooms for meetings etc.
+And they are available to all CPF members for assistance in securing hotel rooms for the COP or for contracting rooms for meetings, etc.

 4. Service suppliers.
-We have identified, and again carried out bidding processes and reference checks, for a team of excellent suppliers (audio-visual support, etc) for FD4.
-We have identified, and tested last year, a powerful and good value PR agency that has headquarters in Mexico city, with major offices through South America.
+We have identified, and again carried out bidding processes and reference checks for a team of excellent suppliers (audio-visual support, etc.) for FD4.
+We have identified, and tested last year in Buenos Aires, a powerful and good-value PR agency that has headquarters in Mexico City, with major offices throughout South America.

-5. We have hired an excellent consultant in Mexico City who will serve as a liaison between CPF and the government on issues of protocol etc.
+5. We have hired an excellent consultant in Mexico City who will serve as a liaison between us and the government on issues of protocol etc.

 6. Shortly we will provide details for Members' access to a Google Calendar/Apps where we will upload all documents and record all important dates and deadlines.